NirKarl/Creo-Settings-Installer---exe/README.md

 > Users should not save files inside the installed settings folders!
 Reinstalling the settings may delete those files.

 >[!WARNING]
-> Install and use at your discretion.
+> Install and use at your own discretion.

 # Special installation steps
 After downloading and clicking the installation file, you might be presented with the following window: